Free US shipping on all orders $20+

 Hydrating vs. Moisturizing: 5 Differences to Know

 Hydrating vs. moisturizing…is there really a difference?
 Skincare gurus out there know the answer: yes!
-Even though both involve protecting your skin from dryness (i), hydration and moisturizing are two separate processes that can involve two different sets of products.
+Even though both involve protecting your skin from dryness 1, hydration and moisturizing are two separate processes that can involve two different solutions.

 1. Hydration: It’s About What’s Inside